It’s best to combat the tough, long winter days by getting out and enjoying all the things to do in Michigan in winter.

 28. Bring the whole family to Oden (just NE of Petoskey) to the Michigan Fisheries Visitor Center FREE

-30. Crooked Tree Arts Center offer a variety of classes, talks, and events for both adults and children.
+30. Crooked Tree Arts Center offers a variety of classes, talks, and events for both adults and children.
 Varies, up to $10

 31. Stop in at Friske Orchards in Ellsworth is not your average farm stand.
 Browse the store for all things apple, grab a bite to eat at the cafe (Fri/Sat only) or enjoy some delicious baked goods.
 Varies, up to $10.